-Proudly South African seeks to strongly influence procurement in public and private sectors, to increase local production, influence consumers to buy local and stimulate job creation.
-This is in line with government's plans to revive South Africa’s economy so that millions of jobs can be created and unemployment can be decreased under the New Growth Path Plan.
-Proudly South African fits hand-in-glove with the broader national developmental agenda and the Local Procurement Accord signed in October 2011.
+Proudly South African seeks to influence local procurement in the public and private sectors, to increase local production and to influence consumers to buy local in order to stimulate job creation.
+This is in line with government's plans to revive South Africa’s economy so that millions of jobs can be created and unemployment can be reduced.
+The work of Proudly South African aligns with the broader National Development Plan and the Local Procurement Accord signed in October 2011.

 At least 50% of the cost of production must be incurred in South Africa and there must be "substantial transformation" of any imported material.

 The product or service must be of a proven high quality for example, it must be ISO accredited or have a certificate of any other accreditation organisation.

 The company must comply with the current labour legislation and adhere to fair labour practices.